code-pushup/cli/packages/plugin-lighthouse/CONTRIBUTING.md

 # ...
 ```

-We consider this path in our `beforeAll` hook in a [`chrome-path.mock.ts` script](../../testing/test-setup/src/lib/chrome-path.mock.ts).
+We consider this path in our `beforeAll` hook in a [`chrome-path.setup-file.ts` script](../../testing/test-setup/src/lib/chrome-path.setup-file.ts).

 ### Testing chrome flags